Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_bodysnatcher_reveal_innocent            1       // Who the bodysnatcher is revealed to when they join the innocent team.
 0 - No one.
 1 - Everyone.
 2 - Their new team
 ttt_bodysnatcher_reveal_monster             1       // Who the bodysnatcher is revealed to when they join the monster team.
 0 - No one.
 1 - Everyone.
 2 - Their new team
 ttt_bodysnatcher_reveal_independent         1       // Who the bodysnatcher is revealed to when they join the independent team.
 0 - No one.
 1 - Everyone.
 2 - Their new team
+ttt_bodysnatcher_device_time                5       // The amount of time (in seconds) the bodysnatcher's device takes to use

 // ----------------------------------------